-One, turmeric is a polycrest herb, meaning it has multiple uses.
+1. Turmeric is a polycrest herb, meaning it has multiple uses.

-Two, the traditional and complete uses of turmeric have largely been lost as it has gained popularity in the inflammation supplement market in the US.
+2. The traditional and complete uses of turmeric have largely been lost as it has gained popularity in the inflammation supplement market in the US.

-Lastly, much of the information available in the mainstream health food community is either incomplete or incorrect so I decided to write a longer monograph in the hope that it shows both the breadth and depth of this amazing plant.
+3. Much of the information available in the mainstream health food community is either incomplete or incorrect so I decided to write a longer monograph in the hope that it shows both the breadth and depth of this amazing plant.
 There is still more to share and this article will be revised as I further my own journey in working with Curcuma longa.

 Curcuma longa (Zingiberaceae)